Deaadman/UniversalTweaks/PatchNotes.md

 		- Will help prevent errors.
 		- Allow the mod to run more smoothly if an error is encountered.
 <br></br>
-- Mod Integration
-	- ModSettings support
-		- Add settings for players to change, such as the decay rate for the snow shelters.
-<br></br>
 - Multicoloured items?
 	- Flares
 	- Spray Paint Cans